 While the appeal was pending, on February 23, 2011, the Obama Administration formally took the position in a letter to Congress that DOMA is unconstitutional.
 The Attorney General explained that the Department of Justice would continue to enforce the law, but would not defend it in federal court.

 The other BIA appeals involving this same couple were still pending in the 9th Circuit.
 (These were 9th Circuit Nos.
 08-73745 and 09-71226).
-On August 9, 2011, Court of Appeals granted the unopposed motion filed by petitioner in those cases (Torres-Barragan) to remand the two immigration petitions for further review by the Board of Immigration Appeals.
+On August 9, 2011, the Court of Appeals granted the unopposed motion filed by petitioner in those cases (Torres-Barragan) to remand the two immigration petitions for further review by the Board of Immigration Appeals.
 On the same day, the Court stayed the appeal in this suit (9th Cir.
 No. 10-55768).
 On April 10, 2012, the plaintiffs voluntarily dismissed the appeal.
-So this case appears to be concluded, but what has happened to the couple in question is not known. - 11/30/2012
+This case appears to be concluded.
+Nadji Allan - 10/23/2014